barelyhuman/setup-eslint/readme.md

 npx @barelyhuman/setup-eslint
 ```

-> **Note:** This will override your `.eslintrc` file so make sure you create a backup file if you are running this in an ongoing project
+> **Note**: This will override your `.eslintrc` file so make sure you create a backup file if you are running this in an ongoing project

 # License